-The below is my view on why strategic HR is imperative to any organisation;
+The below is my view on why HR is imperative to any organisation;

-The quintessence of strategic HR is configuring tomorrow's organisation today - in order to deliver the strategy, meet clients expectations, grow the business and generate value for owners.
-It is about a 'growth mindset'.
+The quintessence of HR is to configure tomorrow's organisation today - in order to deliver the strategy, meet clients expectations, grow sustainable business and generate value for owners.
+Through competency, leadership and culture.

 Specifically; strategic HR is adapting an organisation to future changes and before the changes occur - through continuously identifying future required organisational capabilities (i.e. identifying competency gaps), developing (train) people accordingly (i.e. bridge the gap) and growing a thriving culture of engaged and interconnected people.